mariam-elshakafi/MP3-RaspberryPi-Buildroot/README.md

   This should be a valid option.
 However, there's a problem with alsa not recognizing bluealsa as a pcm, although the bluealsa configurations exist.

 - **ALSA + Bluez 5 + PulseAudio:**
   This has been the most successful option.
-Although you'll need to install jackd server to manage access to sound card.
-So, ALSA wouldn't bring PulseAudio down.
+Although you'll need to start PulseAudio as a system daemon, and modify some configurations, so ALSA wouldn't bring PulseAudio down.

 Needed packages for option 3:

 In Target packages --> Audio/ Video, include **pulseaudio** (start as system daemon)

 *Our mp3-overlay changes some pulseaudio options to work on Bluetooth properly.*

-In Target packages --> Audio/ Video, include **jack1**

 In Target packages --> Libraries --> Audio/ Sound, include **sbc**